Jayashrri/PCTF21/Cryptography/Spectral/writeup.md

 Discard the null byte at the starting, its there just to prevent further base85 decoding of the text.
 The decoded text is the correct password for the zip file.

-This zip file contains two files :
+This zip file contains two files:
 * audio.wav
 * encrypted.txt